jwpconsulting/projectify/docs/rules.md

 - A contributor can create and update tasks
 - A contributor can create, update and delete task labels, that is, they can assign labels to tasks
-- A contributor can create, update and delete sub tasks.
 - A contributor can create and update chat messages.

 ### Maintainer